jcavera/subjective_time/z_timezone/README.md

-    Bytes 17..21:  the offset in <+/->hhmm from GMT after the first changeover Bytes 23..27:  the MM-DD of the second changeover, occuring at 0100 local time Bytes 29..33:  the offset in <+/->hhmm from GMT after the second changeover
+    Bytes 17..21:  the offset in <+/->hhmm from GMT after the first changeover Bytes 23..27:  the MM-DD of the second changeover, occuring at 0100 local time Bytes 29..33:  the offset in <+/->hhmm from GMT after the second changeover Bytes 35..39:  the MM-DD of the third changeover, occuring at 0100 local time Bytes 41..45:  the offset in <+/->hhmm from GMT after the third changeover Bytes 47..51:  the MM-DD of the fourth changeover, occuring at 0100 local time Bytes 52..57:  the offset in <+/->hhmm from GMT after the fourth changeover

 Lines are < CR >< NL > delimited, and fixed in length, with tilde characters used as null filler.
 Each line can support up to four changes from GMT to the local time.
 To determine the local time, the line corresponding to the current year is retrieved from the file, and then the line parsed until the current date is less than the changeover date.
 Once that is found, the most recent changeover offset is applied to the current GMT time.

+A line in the file may have as few as one offset (at bytes 05..09) or as many as four offsets (ending at bytes 52..57).
+Following the last offset, tilde characters ("~") are used to pad the line to the appropriate length.
+The last offset given is valid through the end of the calendar year.